 Simply put, Maps for Android does a whole lot more than its iOS counterpart.
 Here’s just a short list of the things that Maps for iOS is lacking.

 Vector tiles: Maps 5.0 for Android introduced vector tiles which have a number of advantages.
-Here’s what we wrote about Maps 5.0 from our review of the first device that got that update, the—
+Here’s what we wrote about Maps 5.0 from our review of the first device that got that update, the Nexus S —

 The latest version of Google Maps looks quite similar to the old, but the underlying system is vastly different.
 Instead of using static image tiles at varying zoom levels, Maps is now using vector tiles which boast a number of advantages.
 Vector graphics can be dynamically scaled to any resolution and still retain their sharpness.
 Now, instead of downloading one tile for each zoom level, you may only have to download one tile for a particular area and then it is scaled to any level of zoom.
 This means less downloading (less data usage) and easier caching (storing for use later/offline)